Link Exchange Guide – Effective Strategies to Swap Backlinks

 Track them actively

-Tracking your web address once it is submitted and added is very important.
-It is done to find out which links are functional.
-The ones that are non-functional should be removed.
+It is very important to track your web address once it is submitted and added.
+This is done to determine which links are functional, and the non-functional ones should be removed.

-Even after following the best practices in exchanging, you may get low-quality links with below-average SEO metrics.
-Use the Disavow tool by Google to protect your backlinks’ quality.
+Even after following the best practices in link exchange, you may get low-quality links with below-average SEO metrics.
+Use Google’s Disavow tool to protect the quality of your backlinks.

 Diversify Link Profile